 Summer is here.
 Therefore, a significant portion of your target market audience is spending as much time outside as possible, making this the opportune time to run summer-themed promotional events.
-You need to get creative with the marketing strategies, tips, and tricks you utilize to maximize the potential of each campaign you feature this summer.
+You need to get creative with your indoor marketing ideas and find a way to convert them to the outdoors.
+Summer marketing tips, tricks, and strategies you utilize will maximize the potential of each summer marketing campaign you feature.
 Here are a few concept ideas you can put in place that meet your marketing goals and still let you have a little fun in the sun yourself.

 Host Free Giveaways

 One of the simplest and easiest summer promotional ideas is hosting a free giveaway.
 Consumers love getting something for free, and summertime is certainly no exception.
 There are two ways that you can engage in summer promotions for your company.
 One way is to load up tote bags with company products and head to some of the popular summer hangouts in your area.
 These places include movie theaters, shopping malls, beaches, pools and other outdoor hot spots.
 You and your staff need to do nothing more than hand these items to consumers walking by as you offer a simple ‘have a nice day’ greeting.